finspec/finspec-spec/documentation/schema_def_3.0.md

 ## Change log

-A number of important innovations have been introduced to this version.
+Several important innovations have been introduced to this version.
 In no particular order, these include:

 *  A new, optional `layout` section to capture presentation ordering of elements: [Layout](#layoutArray)
 *  Ability to flexibly embed field tables and examples within message presentations using custom HTML tags
 *  Changes to examples array, making them global and differentiating raw versus illustrative examples.
-*  Ablity to control the positioning of fields and examples within HTML descriptive sections.
+*  Ability to control the positioning of fields and examples within HTML descriptive sections.

 ## Format

-The files describing the APIs in accordance with the FinSpec specification are represented as JSON objects and conform to the JSON standards.
+The files describing the APIs per the FinSpec specification are represented as JSON objects and conform to the JSON standards.

 All identifiers in the specification are **case sensitive**.